orlando-math-circle/omc-app/docs/content/en/production/setup.md

 <img src="images/production/azure_pg_6.png" />

 Using the `Admin username`, the `Server name` and the password I set during the setup procedure, I am able to connect to the database using my preferred client, DataGrip.
 By default, PostgreSQL uses a port of 5432.
-Azure provides a guuide on [configuring a firewall rule](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal#configure-a-firewall-rule) and [connecting to the server with psql](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal#connect-to-the-server-with-psql) CLI and making a new database manually if you do not have a database management tool.
+Azure provides a guide on [configuring a firewall rule](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal#configure-a-firewall-rule) and [connecting to the server with psql](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal#connect-to-the-server-with-psql) CLI and making a new database manually if you do not have a database management tool.

 <img src="images/production/azure_pg_7.png" />